Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines of hexagonic Lie incidence geometries

 \subsubsection{The exceptional case $\mathsf{F_{4,4}}(q,q^2)$}

 The above does not work for lines of metasymplectic spaces $\Delta$ isomorphic to $\mathsf{F_{4,4}}(q,q^2)$, because we cannot apply \cref{class2} since in the polar space $\mathsf{B_{3,1}}(q,q^2)$, corresponding to the residue of a point $p$, there are sets of $q^2+1$ planes admitting no common opposite plane, and yet not isomorphic to a geometric line (pencil of planes).
-The examples are sets of planes through a common point $b$ forming a spread in a subquadrangle of order $(q,q)$ of the residue at $b$.
+The examples arise when $q$ is a power of $2$ and are mentioned in \cref{typeB}(3): they are sets of planes through a common point $b$ forming a spread in a subquadrangle of order $(q,q)$ of the residue at $b$.
 We will call such an example an \emph{OBS (ovoidal blocking set)}.
 So we have to provide a different proof.

 Note that, viewed in $\Delta$, the point $b$ is a symp, and the elements of an OBS are lines through a common point forming an ovoid in a subquadrangle of order $(q,q)$ of the residue at that common point.
 Also, such a set will be called an OBS.